 I have a “Display-Only“ component so I don’t need to use any values from the lightning component downstream

 Some components are intended for display only and don’t take inputs from users.
-In this case, you can turn of Remember mode by making sure that:
+In this case, you can avoid Remember mode by making sure that:

 1) if you are already in Manual mode (i. e. the Manually assign variables (advanced) checkbox is unchecked) for the screen that contains your component, just make sure that you have not mapped a variable in the Output section for the attribute that you want to reset